 Your child will probably be able to go back to school or daycare in 2 or 3 days.
 Every child is unique.

 Follow-up from our clinic

-A nurse will call you the day before the circumcision appointment to confirm the time and date of your child’s surgery and answer any questions.
+We will call you in the days before the circumcision appointment to confirm the time and date of your child’s surgery and answer any questions.

 Remember to follow your doctor’s instructions about your child taking or stopping medicines before surgery.
 This includes over-the-counter supplements or painkillers.